Shanor-Northvue, Pennsylvania

 Shanor-Northvue is a census-designated place (CDP) in Butler County, Pennsylvania, United States.
 The population was 5,051 at the 2010 census.

 Geography

-Shanor-Northvue occupies the central and south-central portions of Center Township in Butler County and is located at 40°54′13″N 79°54′30″W (40.903647, -79.908405).
+Shanor-Northvue occupies the central and south-central portions of Center Township in Butler County and is located at 40°54′13″N 79°54′30″W (40.903647, −79.908405).
 It consists of residential areas outside the city of Butler that include Shanor Heights, Windward Heights, Timberly Heights, Northvue, and part of Fisher Heights.
 The Clearview Mall is located in Shanor Heights.
 Shanor-Northvue is bordered to the south by the Homeacre-Lyndora CDP in Butler Township.

 Pennsylvania Route 8 is the main road through the CDP, leading south 3 mi to downtown Butler and north 18 mi to Harrisville.

 According to the United States Census Bureau, Shanor-Northview has a total area of 17.5 sqkm, of which 0.06 sqkm, or 0.33%, is water.

-It is also home to Center Township School, which is part of the Butler Area school district system.